Hobson's choice: Modern use

 The term "Hobson's choice" is often used to mean an illusion of choice, but it is not a choice between two equivalent options, which is a Morton's fork, nor is it a choice between two undesirable options, which is a dilemma.
-Hobson's choice is one between something or nothing.
+Hobson's choice is one between something and "nothing".

 John Stuart Mill, in his book Considerations on Representative Government, refers to Hobson's choice:

 When the individuals composing the majority would no longer be reduced to Hobson's choice, of either voting for the person brought forward by their local leaders, or not voting at all.